psaltisa/psaltisa.github.io/_pages/reaction-networks.md

 \sum_i A_i Y_i = 1
 \end{equation}

-Now that we have convinced ourselved that we are measuring the change of the constituents of the gas that is caused by nuclear processes, we can move on to the calculation of the thermonuclear reaction rate $\langle \sigma v \rangle$.
+Now that we have convinced ourselves that we are measuring the change of the constituents of the gas that is caused by nuclear processes, we can move on to the calculation of the thermonuclear reaction rate $\langle \sigma v \rangle$.

 In a stellar gas, like in our example, the temperature is high enough to ionize completely the constituent atoms (bare nuclei), such that they do not experience